All Episodes

 You can buy a Bowie bond.

-I don't know how it's doing these days, but you probably get better interest than you do buying a U.S. treasury bond.
+I don't know how it's doing these days, but you probably get better interest than you do buying a U.S. Treasury bond.

 Hardly anybody else can.

-It all comes it all comes with huge uh huge costs.
+It all comes with huge, huge costs.

-Because I got no problem with uh with uh with contraceptives.
+Because I got no problem with contraceptives.

 I got no argument about contraceptives, nor did Mitt Romney, nor did Paul Ryan.